CASE STUDY

 Key Challenges:

-- Design system changes in-flight, mid-project
+- Design system migration mid-project

 Research & Discovery

-Methods Used
+Methods Used:

 Design Process